-This posture method is a kind of samyama practice which means to stop thought through concentration and meditation.
 Visualize the body as an energy system.
+This is a very energetic experience of your physiology.
 Create bandha (energy seals) within key joint spaces.
-Stack bones to make posture alive, efficient, and safe.
-Animate your posture around your spine.
-This method will coax your breath out of hiding and is for all levels of yoga practitioner.
-Variations are always given for those with physical limitations or who are capable of more intensity.
-This system was taught to me by David Garrigues in India and includes:
+Stack bones and make your posture alive, efficient, and safe.
+Animate your spine.
+This method will coax your breath out of hiding and is for all levels of yoga practitioner willing to learn a little anatomy.
+This system was taught to me by David Garrigues to stop thought through concentration and meditation, called samyama.
+Themes for Spotlight Imagery include:

 - surya namaskara (sun salute)